kaikue/MagicOfTheStars/README.md

 	- Rotating blocks
 	- Appearing blocks
 	- Rollthroughable blocks
+	- Bounce on things while rolling (spin jump like)
 - Enemies
 	- Damage by rolling, you bounce back out of roll
 	- Should make the game FUN